 Payments into pillar 3a are deductible from taxable income

 Your money does not earn interest, but is invested in UBS Vitainvest investment funds

 Possible, for example when buying your own home or becoming self-employed.

 Vitainvest investment funds

-With the Vitainvest investment funds, you have a choice between eight different investment funds with varying holdings of bonds, stocks and real estate.
+With the Vitainvest investment funds, you have a choice between different investment funds with varying holdings of bonds, stocks and real estate.

 The choice of a fund depends on your personal investment strategy and risk tolerance.
 It’s also possible to invest your money in several investment funds.

 We'll gladly show you different opportunities and work out a suitable solution for you.

 We’re glad to answer any questions you may have about pensions and will give you comprehensive advice – for example, on the following topics: